 Scheduling Point with owner PTOs in the Same TAC Area

-With respect to revenues received for the payment of High Voltage component of WAC at a Scheduling Point at which all of the facilities and Entitlements are owned by PTOs in the same TAC Area, the revenues will be disbursed to each such Participating TO based on the ratio of each PTO's High Voltage Transmission Revenue Requirement to the sum of all such PTO's High Voltage TRRs.
-If the Scheduling Point is located at a Low Voltage Transmission Facility, revenues received with respect to the Low Voltage component of the WAC will be disbursed to the PTOs that own facilities and Entitlements making up the Scheduling Point in proportion to their Low Voltage TRRs.
+With respect to revenues received for the payment of High Voltage component of WAC at a Scheduling Point at which all of the facilities and Entitlements, less all Encumbrances are owned by PTOs in the same TAC Area, the revenues will be disbursed to each such Participating TO based on the ratio of each PTO's High Voltage Transmission Revenue Requirement to the sum of all such PTO's High Voltage TRRs.
+If the Scheduling Point is located at a Low Voltage Transmission Facility, revenues received with respect to the Low Voltage component of the WAC will be disbursed to the PTOs for wheeling to that Scheduling Point in proportion to their Low Voltage TRRs.

 Scheduling Point without All Participating TOs in the Same TAC Area:

-tabove mentioned paragraph for Scheduling Point with owner PTOs in the Same TAC Area..
+With respect to revenues received for the payment of Wheeling Access Charges for Wheeling to a Scheduling Point at which the transmission facilities and Entitlements, less all Encumbrances, are owned by Participating TOs in different TAC Areas, Wheeling revenues shall be disbursed to such Participating TOs as follows.
+First, the revenues shall be allocated between such TAC Areas in proportion to the ownership and Entitlements of transmission capacity, less all Encumbrances, at the Scheduling Point of the Participating TOs in each such TAC Area.
+Second, the revenues thus allocated to each TAC Area shall be disbursed among the Participating TOs in the TAC Area in accordance with the above paragraph for Scheduling Point with owner PTOs in the Same TAC Area.

 References